 Target enrichment methods are an efficient and cost-conscious way to study the complete SARS-CoV-2 viral sequence, or even select genes from its genome.
 These methods enrich for those desired regions prior to library prep or sequencing.

 Following RNA isolation, this method requires relatively few steps which makes it faster to get from sample to sequencing without sacrificing genome coverage.

-Figure 1.
-ARTIC V3 workflow.
-The steps for amplicon sequencing with the ARTIC V3 Panel and the IDT Lotus DNA Library Prep Kit include cDNA synthesis, amplicon generation, fragmentation, adapter ligation, and a final PCR amplification.
-The combination results in Illumina and Nanopore-ready libraries.

 Figure 2.
+ARTIC workflow.
+The steps for amplicon sequencing with the ARTIC Panel and the IDT DNA Library Prep Kit include cDNA synthesis, amplicon generation, fragmentation, adapter ligation, and a final PCR amplification.
+The combination results in Illumina or Nanopore-ready libraries.

+Figure 3.
 Midnight panel workflow.
 The steps for amplicon sequencing with the Midnight Panel and the IDT Lotus DNA Library Prep Kit include cDNA synthesis, amplicon generation, fragmentation, end prep, adapter ligation, and a final PCR amplification.
-The final library is ready for sequencing with either Illumina or Nanopore technologies.
+The final library is ready for sequencing with Illumina sequencing instruments.